 Read more: May a Landlord Choose Not to Renew a Lease?

-You insure your health and your car, so why wouldn’t you want to insure the other things that are important to you?
+You insure your health and your car, so why not other things that are important to you?
 Most people don’t realize how important renter’s insurance is until it is too late.
 Don’t let that be you.

 Read more: Renters Insurance: What You Need to Know